top of page

 She chairs the fraycollege advisory committee and is a former training and managing director of frayintermedia.

-Makhosi Jean Chiwashira - Program Manager
+Makhosi Jean Chiwashira - Programme Manager

-Makhosi is also a B-BBEE expert and is a board member at the FP&M SETA since April 2018.
+Makhosi is a B-BBEE expert and is a board member at the FP&M SETA since April 2018.
 She is also part of the SANEF Education & Training Committee.

 © 2023 by fray intermedia fraymedia Foundation